Key Takeaway

 How can I tell the difference between a plateau and weight loss that has simply ended?

 A plateau is temporary.
 Weight loss that has ended, typically called weight maintenance, occurs when your body reaches a new stable weight.
-If you are within the first year of treatment and at an appropriate dose, a stall is most likely a plateau.
-Your provider can help assess whether you are in a plateau phase or entering maintenance.
+If you're within the first year of treatment and at an appropriate dose, a stall is most likely a plateau.
+Your provider can help assess whether you're in a plateau phase or entering maintenance.

 Can stress cause a weight loss plateau on GLP-1?

 Absolutely.
-Chronic stress elevates cortisol, which promotes fat storage (particularly abdominal fat), increases water retention, and can trigger compensatory eating behaviors.
-Addressing stress through sleep optimization, stress management techniques, and lifestyle adjustments can help resolve stress-related plateaus.
+Chronic stress improves cortisol, which promotes fat storage (particularly abdominal fat), increases water retention, and can trigger compensatory eating behaviors.
+Addressing stress through sleep improvement, stress management techniques, and lifestyle adjustments can help resolve stress-related plateaus.

 Should I change my diet during a GLP-1 plateau?

-Rather than making dramatic dietary changes, focus on optimizing what you are already doing: increase protein intake if it is low, ensure adequate fiber and hydration, reduce processed food consumption, and check for calorie creep.
+Rather than making dramatic dietary changes, focus on improving what you're already doing: increase protein intake if it's low, ensure adequate fiber and hydration, reduce processed food consumption, and check for calorie creep.
 Drastic dietary changes during a plateau can backfire by triggering additional metabolic stress.